metatoaster/calmjs.parse/README.rst

 directory.

-A manual optimization step may need to be performed for platforms and systems that do not have utf8 as their default encoding.
+A manual optimization step may need to be performed for platforms and systems that do not have utf8 as their default encoding, or in circumstances where the automatic generation is inadequate.

 Manual optimization
 ~~~~~~~~~~~~~~~~~~~